 Recording & Monitoring Wildlife

-Recording and monitoring of wildlife is an important part of our work across Dorset, from our Nature Reserves to our Living Landscape & Living Seas projects to your local community patch!
+Recording and monitoring of wildlife is an important part of our work across Dorset, from our Nature Reserves and Dorset's Sites of Nature Conservation Importance (SNCI), to the Living Landscape & Living Seas projects and your local community patch!

 There are a number of ways you can be involved, depending on your interests, how much time you have, and how experienced you are at identifying wildlife.